Glaciers and Ice Ages in Virginia

 The winds, rains, and temperature of Virginia's paleoclimate were affected significantly by the presence of the Laurentide Ice Sheet.
 Cold dry winds blasted south, bring only 25" of moisture annually compared to over 40" today.
 Sand was blown into dunes by stronger winds that those we see today.

-"Thermokarst" lakes formed when water in sandy soil melted in summer, and winds created Carolina bays on the sandy Coastal Plain.
-The first stage of Lake Drummond in today's Great Dismal Swamp may have started as a Carolina bay.
+The first stage of Lake Drummond in today's Great Dismal Swamp probably started as a Carolina bay.
 The pocosins of today in the Hampton Roads area, the wetland bogs with woody shrubs growing on sandy peat soil, owe their origin to an ice sheet far away in Pennsylvania.

 Paleo-Indians sheltered on the sandy hills along the Nottoway River at Cactus Hill and Blueberry Hill to avoid the winds.
 The earliest humans in Virginia preferred north-facing slopes even though the sun was warmer on south-facing slopes, because the winds swept away the biting insects in the river valley.
 The options for where to stay on hunting and gathering trips increased as the climate warmed, except during the Younger Dryas.